-Telltale signs that a nail avulsion may be taking a turn for the worse is when:
+Telltale signs that a nail avulsion may be taking a turn for the worse are when:

 • There is discolouration of the skin around the wound